mrzepinski/es6-guide/let_+_const.md

 console.log(n);
 ```

-Let’s look for the new keywords in JavaScript ECMAScript 2015: **let** and **const**.
+Let's look for the new keywords in JavaScript ECMAScript 2015: **let** and **const**.

 ## let

 We can imagine that **let** is a new var statement.
 What is the difference? let is block scoped.
-Let’s see an example:
+Let's see an example:

 ```javascript
 // ES6 — let